null

 This piece of furniture made of amaranth, sycamore and rosewood veneer, consists of a desk with three drawers and an upper cylinder.
 The panels of the desk are decorated with a diamond grid in marquetry.
 In the centre of the cylinder, a garland of flowers, laurel branches and ribbons in bronze frames a trophy in marquetry illustrating the attributes of poetry.
 This exceptional decoration is completed by numerous gilded bronzes including four bas-reliefs representing three allegories of the arts: Music, Painting and Sculpture.

-Galerie Atena's cylinder desk, a replica of Riesener's secretary.
+Galerie Atena's cylinder desk, a replica of Riesener's secrétaire

-Galerie Atena's secretary is based on the body of Riesener's desk, with its three drawers and allegorical bas-relief decoration, as well as its tapered legs.
+Galerie Atena's secretary is based on the body of Riesener's desk, with its three drawers, allegorical bas-relief decoration and tapered legs.
 The upper cylinder body is slightly modified.
 The middle of the cylinder is inlaid with an abstract decorative motif and the upper part, below the gallery, features three additional drawers.
 The interior features six small drawers and no additional storage space.
 This model - an interpretation of Riesener's famous secrétaire à cylindre, is attributed to the Maison Beurdeley

 The Beurdeleys: a successful dynasty